Donors, Churches, and Skilled Volunteers Needed to Help Rebuild The Bahamas

 How to Volunteer

-If you or your church is interested, please complete an application using this Managed Missions link.
+If your church or other group is interested in this opportunity, please have a notional team leader complete an application using this Managed Missions link.
 Select T2005B Rebuilding after Hurricane Dorian.
-Contact Susan Park, Short-term team trip logistics coordinator (email: firstname.lastname@example.org) if you have any questions.
+Contact Susan Park, Short-term team trip logistics coordinator (email: email@example.com) if you have any questions.

 AN ORGANIZATION YOU CAN TRUST.